datagrad/datagrad/README.md

    # *Hi there, welcome to my GitHub account!*

+   # datagrad.github.io

+         I have been a bit Lazy to update this lately, but you can visit this great site https://datagrad.github.io/

    ### My name is Kamal Kumar, a Technical Writer by Profession, developing my programming skills in order to exploit data.

 <h3 align="center">📚 Been exposed to these technologies: 📚</h3>